-The Financial Markets Authority (Levies) Regulations 2012 (the Regulations), as amended in 2020, set out the levies payable by industry.
+The Financial Markets Authority (Levies) Regulations 2012 (the Regulations), as amended in 2020 and 2022, set out the levies payable by industry.
 The levies are set by the Ministry of Business, Innovation, and Employment (MBIE).

 The FMA receives funding from the Crown and a proportion of our costs is recouped from industry through levies.

 A financial markets participant falls within one or more levy ’class’, depending on what financial services they provide.